ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart/overview.rst

 .. note::

-   Variables presented as ``$VAR`` in this guide typically refer to variables in XML files in a CESM case.
+   Variables presented as ``$VAR`` in this guide typically refer to variables in XML files in a MR Weather experimental case.
 From within a case directory, you can determine the value of such a variable with ``./xmlquery VAR``.
 In some instances, ``$VAR`` refers to a shell variable or some other variable; we try to make these exceptions clear.

-Please feel free to provide feedback to the `CESM forum <https://bb.cgd.ucar.edu/>`_ about how to improve the documentation.
+Please feel free to provide feedback to the

+`CESM forum <https://bb.cgd.ucar.edu/>`_ about how to improve the documentation.